MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 #### Calling

 Use the **CSTeamsCallingPolicy** cmdlets to control whether users are allowed to use calling and calling options in private and group chats.
-Here's a list of policy settings and recommended values.
+Here's the list of policy settings and recommended values.

 |Policy name  |Description |Recommended value  |
 |---------|---------|---------|